-If you would like to come and visit our school, meet the teachers and see the children at work, please feel free to contact either Mrs Horan or Ms Ness in the school office who will be delighted to make an appointment for you.

-Contact: Firle Church of England Primary School, Firle, East Sussex, BN8 6LF 01273 858260 or by email office@firle-school.e-sussex.sch.uk The Oak Tree Federation In September 2018, the Oak Tree Federation became a formal partnership between Firle Church of England Primary School and Laughton Community Primary School.
+If you would like to come and visit our school, meet the teachers and see the children at work, please feel free to contact Mrs Horan in the school office who will be delighted to make an appointment for you.
+Contact: Firle Church of England Primary School, Firle, East Sussex, BN8 6LF 01273 858260 or by email firleoffice@oaktreefederation.co.uk The Oak Tree Federation In September 2018, the Oak Tree Federation became a formal partnership between Firle Church of England Primary School and Laughton Community Primary School.
 Both schools had been working in an informal partnership for the previous 2 years and had found that it had a very positive impact on improving outcomes for all the children.
 The Executive Head teacher, Head of Schools, School Business Manager and Thrive practitioner work across both schools to ensure that the joint school development plan meets the needs of each individual school's areas for development.
 Staff also support each other across the schools through training, monitoring and joint staff meetings.
 We share resources, planning, skills and expertise and provide the children with an extended community in which to learn.
 The children also benefit from joint focus topic days and many have built friendships from their joint activities.